 DEQ receives on an average about $10 million in annual capitalization grant.
 20% state match of the grant is required.

-Due to the revolving nature of the loan program DEQ offers about $40 million annually for loans (this is from the annual cap grant, repayment on existing loans, interest on treasury account, and bond sales from cap grant match).
+Due to the revolving nature of the loan program DEQ offers about $40 million annually for loans (this is from the annual cap grant, repayment on existing loans, interest on treasury account, and match).

-To date, DEQ has provided about $716.5 million to 124 borrowers (245 loans total).
+To date, DEQ has provided $716.5 million to 124 borrowers (245 loans total).